-Our modern holiday of Halloween, or Hallowe'en, has quite ancient roots in Celtic lands such as Wales, Scotland and the Isle of Mann.
-But nowhere are the roots stronger than in Ireland and most of the elements of the holiday we enjoy come from there.
+Our modern holiday of Halloween, or Hallowe’en, has quite ancient roots in Celtic lands such as Wales, Scotland and the Isle of Mann.
+But nowhere are the roots stronger than in Ireland — the home of Samhain.

-Halloween's original name, and that still used by some, is 'Samhain' (pronounced SAH-win or SOW-in):
+Halloween’s original name is ‘Samhain’ (pronounced SAH-win or SOW-in):

-Samhain roughly means "summer's end" in ancient Gaelic.
-It was the fire festival which marked the end of the old year and the beginning of the new.
+Samhain roughly means “summer’s end” in ancient Gaelic.
+It was (and for many modern pagans still is) the fire festival which marked the end of the old year and the beginning of the new.
 The celebrations were mainly held at night because the Celts measured time by nights rather than by days, as we do today.
 At this time of transition, it was said the veil between the worlds was quite thin, and therefore it was easy for the dead and other spirits to cross over into our world.
-Samhain/Halloween is thus the "feast of the dead".
-The later Christian name was "All Hallow's Eve" representing the night before "All Saints Day", a catch-all holiday to honor saints who did not have their own holy days.
+Samhain/Halloween is thus the “feast of the dead”.
+The later Christian name was “All Hallow’s Eve” representing the night before “All Saints Day”, a catch-all holiday to honor all deceased loved ones.
 Samhain is still used in modern Irish to refer to the month of November.

-Hallowe'en has overtones of a harvest festival.
+Samhain was also a harvest festival.
 Seasonal fruits and vegetables such as apples were always enjoyed as was cider and beer.
-The traditional dish for the holiday feast is 'Colcannon', a mixture of mashed potato, cabbage, and onions.
-See the recipe towards the end of this article.
+The traditional dish for the holiday feast is Colcannon, a mixture of mashed potato, cabbage, and onions.
+See the recipe below.

 - a pea or rag = poverty

 - a religious medal = the finder may enter a convent or seminary

 - a ring = marriage or at least romance

 - a stick = tough times or a fight

 You can bake your own Barmbrack using the recipe below.